Published On: Feb 24 2013 10:08:24 PM CSTUpdated On: Feb 25 2015 01:00:00 AM CST

 1836: Samuel Colt is granted a United States patent for the Colt "revolving gun."

 1710: Daniel Greysolon, Sieur du Lhut, the French soldier and explorer who was the first European known to have visited the headwaters of the Mississippi River in what is now northern Minnesota, dies of gout in Montreal, Canada, around the age of 70.
-Both the cities of Duluth, Minn., an area he was also the first European to have visited, and Duluth, Ga., are named in his honor.
+Both the cities of Duluth, Minnesota, an area he was also the first European to have visited, and Duluth, Georgia, are named in his honor.

 1570: Pope Pius V excommunicates Queen Elizabeth I of England over the Church of England's re-established separation from the Catholic Church.
 The papal bull entitled "Regnans in Excelsis" labeled Elizabeth a heretic and released all her subjects from any allegiance to her, threatening excommunication for anybody who obeyed her orders.